NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Add docstrings (issue #7)
 - Fix grouping of HVAC related datagroups and use Construction:FfactorGroundFloor (issue #8)
 - Ground Surfaces cannot be identified (issue #12)
+- Add method to merge compliance parameters (issue #14)

-To understand how often data elements would be populated by either EnergyPlus input or EnergyPlus output as the source of the RMD data elements, a special tagged version of the schema file was created here:
+To understand how when data elements can be populated by either EnergyPlus input or EnergyPlus output as the source of the RMD data elements, a special tagged version of the schema file was created here: